shivannis/xandr-docs-public/xandr-docs/articles/invest/associate-creatives-with-a-line-item.md

 ---
-Title : Microsoft Invest - Associate Creatives with a Line Item Description : From the Creatives section, you can associate creatives with an augmented line item (ALI), schedule when the creatives will serve, determine how the creatives will rotate through line item inventory, and optionally add creative landing page URLs.
+Title : Associate Creatives with a Line Item Description : From the Creatives section, learn how to associate creatives with an augmented line item (ALI), schedule when the creatives will serve, determine how the creatives will rotate through line item inventory, and optionally add creative landing page URLs.